LillyWu/LikeWater/README.md

 ## Structure
 The Top Level Directories: **STEM, EDUCATION, and MUSIC**, are professions that I target to develop.

-The directories under **OR** are new SPACES that I would like to start or continue exploration.
+The directories under **OR** are new SPACES that I would like to start or continue the exploration.

 The directory **PM** is for management based on the concept of Agile and OKR (Too personal, it can be skipped while wandering this repository).